Cody-and-Rohan-s-Projects/Circuit-Analysis-Calculator/README.md

 As you can see, while this is a simple example, it still took a bit of calculation by hand.
 Especially with three or four unknowns it becomes a lot easier to make errors.

 ### How Our Circuit Analyzer Calculates
-1. Using the numpy python library, users can enter their constants of their KCL equations into the matrix.
+1. Using the Python library NumPy, users can enter their constants of their KCL equations into the matrix.
 Where you enter your constants in this format.
+Other libraries are used for the iOS and Android versions.
 <br/>

 ![image](https://github.com/user-attachments/assets/998b2028-d892-4e78-aac2-9bcff959ee4f)